At a Glance

 - Company: Be part of a leading-edge research facility focused on advancing veterinary medicine.

-- Benefits: Enjoy opportunities for professional development, collaboration, and potential publication.
+- Benefits: Enjoy opportunities for research, publication, and a collaborative work environment.

-- Why this job: Make a real impact in animal care while shaping the future of medicine.
+- Why this job: Make a real impact on animal welfare while shaping the future of medicine.

-- Qualifications: Must be eligible for RCVS membership with strong clinical skills; training provided.
+- Qualifications: Eligibility for RCVS membership and strong clinical skills required.

-- Other info: Participate in a non-onerous out-of-hours on-call rota.
+- Other info: Full training provided; non-onerous on-call rota involved.

 The predicted salary is between 36000 - 60000 £ per year.